 Bee Yourself/Your Identity in Christ

 You’re precious in God’s eyes and you have value.
-M.J. encourages us to stop comparing ourselves to others and start celebrating who God made us to be.
+M.J. encourages us to stop comparing ourselves to others and start celebrating who God made us

 Who’s Calling the Shots?/Being Led by the Spirit